moyano83/Designing-Data-Intensive-Applications/README.md

 tags (instead of field names), which are numbers identified the field names in the schema definition (like aliases).
 In the thrift compact protocol, the field type and tag numbers are combined in one, and fields are encoded using variable length integers (the top bytes are used to indicate whether there are still more bytes to come).
-Protocol Buffers is very similar to Thrift’s CompactProtocol.
+Protocol Buffers is very similar to Thrift's CompactProtocol.

 ##### Field tags and schema evolution
 In Thrift and protocol buffers each field is identified by its tag number and annotated with a datatype, if a field value is not set, it is simply omitted from the encoded record.
-You can change the name of a field in the schema, but you cannot change a field’s tag.
+You can change the name of a field in the schema, but you cannot change a field's tag.
 You can add new fields to the schema, provided that you give each field a new tag number (Old code would skip a field if it has a tag that doesn't recognize).
 For backwards compatibility, if a new field is added, can't be made mandatory as it would invalidate the old schemas (or have a default value).